 It takes a team to create the dream.
-We want everyone to be safe, healthy, and happy on this journey so we have a few requirements for our surrogates to ensure everyone’s goals are met:
+We want everyone to be safe, healthy, and happy on this journey, so we have a few requirements for our surrogates to ensure everyone’s goals are met:

-Take the next step.
+Take the next step in becoming a surrogate.

 Ready to Become One of Our Dream-Makers?

-While becoming a surrogate is one of the most altruistic and rewarding things a woman can do, there are some situations that can arise during the process that are good to think about while looking for your match.
+While becoming a surrogate is one of the most selfless and rewarding things a woman can do, there are some situations that can arise during the process that are good to think about while looking for your match.

 - Are you prepared to administer medicine for 4 weeks leading up to pregnancy and up to 10 weeks following pregnancy confirmation?